top of page

 • 1819 - 1839: The canal made only modest profits over the next 20 years.
 One of Swindon’s biggest landowners, Ambrose Goddard, played a key role at the time, with many canal company meetings held in the Goddard Arms.

-• 1840: Isambard Kingdom Brunel and engineer Daniel Gooch chose the town as the site for a major railway works, where the Wilts & Berks and North Wilts Canals met.
+• 1840: Isambard Kingdom Brunel and engineer Daniel Gooch chose Swindon as the site for a major railway works, where the Wilts & Berks and North Wilts Canals met.
 The canal supplied the railway with water, coal and building materials.
 The canal thrived for the next ten years, until the railway took over most of the traffic.
 In the meantime, Swindon expanded rapidly, and the growing town needed many new bridges to cross the canal

 • 1901: The Stanley Aqueduct collapsed, and there was not the money to rebuild it.
 This cut off the northern section of the canal near Chippenham from the western end, allowing the canal to gradually deteriorate.